Jagannath Prasad Das

-Jagannath Prasad Das (born 26 April 1936) is an Indian writer, poet, painter, playwright and novelist who writes in Odia.
+Jagannath Prasad Das (26 April 1936 – 3 June 2026) was an Indian writer, poet, painter, playwright and novelist who wrote in Odia.

-Life
+Background

+Jagannath Prasad Das was born on 26 April 1936 in Achyutarajpur Sasan village, in the Undivided Puri district of Odisha, into a humble Karan family.
+He was the third child of renowned author, educationist and translator Sridhar Das and Indu Devi.
+He studied at Mission School, Cuttack, and Ravenshaw College, and later earned a Master's degree in Political Science from Allahabad University, where he taught for a brief period.

-Starting his career with a brief teaching assignment as assistant professor in the University of Allahabad, he joined the Indian Administrative Service and had held positions in the Government of Odisha and the Central Government.
-He has chosen to settle down in Delhi after taking premature retirement from Government service and is involved in the cultural and social life of the city where he lives.
+He began his professional career as an Assistant Professor at the University of Allahabad before joining the Indian Administrative Service (IAS).
+He joined Administrative Service in 1958, during his administrative career, he held several positions in both the Government of Odisha and the Government of India.
+After taking premature retirement from government service in 1984, he settled in Delhi, where he remained actively involved in the city's cultural and social life.

+Jagannath Das passed away on 3 June 2026 at the age of 90.

-Translations and Editing
+Translations and editing

-Besides translating some of his own work in Odia into English, he has also translated other works in different languages into both Odia and English.
-He has translated Odia Women Poets’ Work into English (with Arlene Zide), Catherine Clement’s poems from French into English (with the poet), Gulzar’s poems from Urdu into English, Swedish poet Werner Aspenstrom’s poems into Odia, a medieval Odia text Lakshmipurana into English and the poetry of Odia Dalit poet Basudev Sunani into English.
+Besides translating some of his own work in Odia into English, he also translated other works in different languages into both Odia and English.
+He translated Odia Women Poets’ Work into English (with Arlene Zide), Catherine Clement’s poems from French into English (with the poet), Gulzar’s poems from Urdu into English, Swedish poet Werner Aspenstrom’s poems into Odia, a medieval Odia text Lakshmipurana into English and the poetry of Odia Dalit poet Basudev Sunani into English.

-He edited the first ever anthology of Odia Short Stories in English translation.
+He edited the first-ever anthology of Odia Short Stories in English translation.
 He has edited an anthology of poetry from different Indian languages (with K.Satchidanandan), and a volume of essays, Films for Children.

 Fellowships

-Das has been awarded the following Fellowships for research and creative writing:
+Das was awarded the following Fellowships for research and creative writing: